DayPilot.Date Class

 Creating DayPilot.Date Objects

-• DayPilot.Date.now() - now, from local date representation
+• DayPilot.Date.now() - current date/time from the local date representation

-• DayPilot.Date.today() - today, from local date representation
+• DayPilot.Date.today() - today from the local date representation

 • DayPilot.Date.fromYearMonthDay(year[, month, [day]]) - from the specified year/month/day (missing month = 1, missing day = 1)

-• DayPilot.Date.parse(string, pattern[, locale]) - from string in the specified format (pattern)
+• DayPilot.Date.parse(string, pattern[, locale]) - from a string in the specified format